+Participation: 10%

-Attendance & Participation: 10% Quiz 10% Three Movie Reports 15% (5 % Each) Mid-Term I 20% Mid-Term I 20% Final Exam 25% Optional Extra-Credit Assignment (A total of 3 points are possible; points earned will be weighted and added to a student's cumulative grade)
+Optional Extra-Credit Assignment (A total of 3 points are possible; points earned will be weighted and added to a student's cumulative grade)

 All exams are closed-book and will be written in class.
 I will grade your scantron.
 Please mark your answers carefully on the optical form.
 Students should be on time for the exams.
-Movie reports (2-page double spaced) must be typed and submitted in class on the indicated dates.
+Movie reports (2-page double spaced) must be typed and submitted through Blackboard by the indicated deadlined.
 More information on movie reports will be provided.